 It seems as if the primary responsibility of most fraternity advisers, advisors, and consultants is to enforce rules.
 Call it another side effect of ED Delegation Syndrome.

 Finally, fraternity consultants are those lucky few who work for a fraternity or sorority administrative office.
-Prior to COVID-19, they traveled from chapter to chapter offering sage advice to students of about the same age.
-I once wrote a post about why we don’t need fraternity consultants.
-While we may not all agree with that context-free conclusion, we can agree that COVID makes my ideas sound better.
+Before COVID-19, they traveled from chapter to chapter offering sage advice to students of about the same age.
+I once wrote a post about why we don't need fraternity consultants.
+While we may not all agree with the points in that article, we can agree that a pandemic-conscious world makes my ideas sound better.

 The Future of Fraternity

 The future is always a mystery.
 That mystery is more terrifying when the present is uncertain.
 The present feels - if anything - uncertain.
 There seems to be no consensus about how we as a species are meant to handle the coronavirus.
 To top that off, it's an election year and the two big teams' infighting makes this pandemic feel like Armageddon.
 There will be a point where things get better, but there is a good chance that many of the digital adaptations made over the past few months will stick.
 We should prepare for that reality.

 As fraternities stand today, most low-level leaders in fraternities are simply a form of rule police.
 They may be the police for an inter/national fraternity or a college campus, but their main job is to make sure the edicts from the top are followed at the bottom.
 It's common in many organizations, but has little to do with the literal role and responsibility of an "adviser," "advisor," or "consultant."

 What could be the role of volunteer advisers, professional advisors, and fraternity consultants in a member-centric, tech-ready future?